sjackman/tigmint-paper/tigmint.md

 We applied Tigmint and ARCS to two assemblies of single-molecule sequencing (SMS) reads.
 We downloaded PacBio reads assembled with Falcon from NCBI [@Chin_2016] and Oxford Nanopore reads assembled with Canu [@Jain_2018].

-Most software used in these analyses were installed using Linuxbrew [@Jackman_2016] with the command `brew install abyss arcs bwa lrsim miller minimap2 nxtrim samtools seqtk`.
+Most software used in these analyses were installed using Linuxbrew [@Jackman_2016] with the command `brew tap brewsci/bio; brew install abyss arcs bwa lrsim miller minimap2 nxtrim samtools seqtk`.
 We used the development version of QUAST 5 revision 78806b2, which is capable of analyzing assemblies of large genomes using Minimap2 [@Li_2017].

 # Results